 WHY IS THIS NUMBER SO HIGH?
 People tend to disregard their pets at the first sign of behavioral problems.
 This is the first, most common reason that owners surrender their pets to shelters, or simply abandon them on the streets, Sadly, dogs make up 47% of ALL pets that are "rehomed".
 Ray's Hope Rescue is on a mission to help address the need to rehabilitate those dogs that are experiencing "behavioral" issues and prepare them to be battle buddies for our Veterans.

 Consider Supporting Us!

-Ray's Hope ability to support, mentor and rehabilitate our veterans and dog rescue efforts, is made possible thanks to your magnanimous generosity!
+Ray's Hope's ability to support, mentor and rehabilitate our veterans and dog rescue efforts, is made possible thanks to your magnanimous generosity!

-Your generous donations support Ray's Hope Rescue, 501(c)(3) organization, and are not tax-deductible asa charitable contribution or business expense.
+Your generous donations support Ray's Hope Rescue, 501(c)(3) organization, and are tax-deductible as a charitable contribution or business expense.
 If you'd like to make a tax-deductible donation to Ray's Hope Rescue 501(c)(3) organization, please complete the donation form.

 7.7 Million Americans

 THE EFFECTS OF POST-TRAUMATIC STRESS DISORDER (PTSD) CAN BE FAR-REACHING AND DEBILITATING.
 The symptoms of PTSD can have a negative impact on your mental health, physical health, work, and relationships.
 You may feel isolated, have trouble maintaining a job, be unable to trust other people, and have difficulty controlling or expressing your emotions.

 Learning healthy strategies for coping with PTSD is possible and can offer a sense of renewal, hope, and control over your life.
 There are a variety of areas in our lives that can be impacted by the symptoms of PTSD and, in order to work toward a healthy recovery, it is important to give attention to each area.

 Join our Newsletter